ahpooch/PSMailKit/help/PSMailKit/Send-MailMessage2.md

 ### Example 9: Send message with inline attachments and HTML body

 To use inline attachments or embedded images we should use `-InlineAttachments` parameter.
-Inline attachments specified by Hashtable[] which means that we profide inline attachments as array of hashtables.
+Inline attachments specified by Hashtable[] which means that we provide inline attachments as array of hashtables.
 Example: `-InlineAttachments @{src="C:\1.jpg";cid="image1"},@{src="C:\2.jpg";cid="image2"}`.
 Next we should provide an HTML template to `-HTMLBody` parameter.
 You could create pretty HTML templates by using mjml.
 See the [documentation for mjml](https://documentation.mjml.io/) to use it.